-This project being a school project, we had a subject to respect, the theme was “Planet Alien”, the goal was to create an environment within a universe that does not exist, or at least something that we have never seen yet or discovered.
+This project being a school project, we had a subject to respect, the theme was “Planet Alien” and the goal was to create an environment within a universe that does not exist or at least something that we have never seen yet or discovered.

 My choice wasn’t too difficult, I’ve always been a huge fan of the Star Wars Saga and knew right away that this was an environment that I wanted to create.
-My favorite episode being Rogue One, the choice of the desert was not very complicated, the planet Jedha is one of my favorite planets, you can really feel the experience and the war there, that’s what I tried to transcribe in this project.
+My favorite episode is Rogue One, the choice of the desert was not very complicated, the planet Jedha is one of my favorite planets and you can really feel the experience and the war there, that’s what I tried to transcribe in this project.

 As for references, it is essential to have them, especially if you are like me and have trouble imagining things, this can be very useful to you.

 I use PureRef to organize my ideas, which I advise everyone to use, it’s a great tool.
 I also choose not to have too many references, for fear of getting lost, I try to get to the point and not take too many images.

 All of the modeling of the scene was done in Blender, I’ve been using Blender for several years and it’s a software that I particularly like, for its speed and facility to use.
 I started with the big ones, and ended up with the small details, which is often what is advisable to do.

 I started by blocking the bulk of the environment, the terrain and the reactors, that’s what you see most in the scene.
 For the reactor, I modeled a set of metal plank and iron bars, to try and reproduce this destroyed and dilapidated effect (this part was not the easiest).

 Once the bulk of the scene is finished, I can move onto the smaller models, like tents, crates, droids etc.

 One thing that I can advise, is that you integrate your props as you go, to give you a better idea of what it can do in the engine.
 The vision in its 3D software and in the engine can often be quite different, and often watching your scene build as you go in the engine can even give you new ideas, which I often do.